Cybersecurity Verification And Validation – Video course

 III.
 Verification and validation methods: summary

-Get an overview of available methods, besides testing, to apply V&V in a visual overview such as review, analysis, and simulations.
-Examples for each (e.g. Threat analysis and vulnerability analysis) will be provided.
+Get an overview of available methods, besides testing, to apply V&V in a visual overview such as review, analysis, simulations, and examples for each (e.g. Threat analysis and vulnerability analysis).

 IV.
 Cybersecurity verification and validation methods: a closer look

-Learn which traditional methods have been present for decades already in automotive and how merging them with new cybersecurity methods can suit them for automotive cybersecurity.
+Learn which traditional methods have been present for decades already in automotive and how merging with new cybersecurity methods can adapt them for automotive cybersecurity.

 Comprehend what a cybersecurity verification and validation strategy is according to ASPICE and which needs should be considering when developing one.